solana-labs/solana/docs/src/cluster/overview.md

 Solana defines confirmation as the duration of time from when the leader timestamps a new entry to the moment when it recognizes a supermajority of ledger votes.

-Scalable confirmation can be achieved using the follow combination of techniques:
+Scalable confirmation can be achieved using the following combination of techniques:

 1. Timestamp transactions with a VDF sample and sign the timestamp.